-Check out the fabrics!
+Check out the fabrics

 Whether made of cotton, wool, linen, one of the new synthetics, or a blend, each knit falls into one of several construction categories: single knits (created on a commercial knitting machine with a single bed of needles); double knits (created on a double-bed machine with two back-to-back beds of needles); and rib knits (made by alternating stitches between two needle beds).
-Single-knit fabrics like jersey, velour, terry, and fleece look different on the reverse side, have cut edges that curl, and usually have about 25-percent stretch.
-Double knits like interlock (made with fine yarns) tend to be more stable than single knits, often look the same on both sides, have cut edges that don’t curl, and stretch from 25 to 75 percent, depending on the fiber and construction.
-Rib knits, constructed from alternating knit and purl stitches in various combinations, may look the same or different on opposite sides, tend not to curl, and have up to 100-percent stretch.
+Single-knit fabrics like jersey, velour, terry, and fleece look different on the reverse side, have cut edges that curl, and usually have about 25 percent stretch.
+Double knits like interlock (made with fine yarns) tend to be more stable than single knits, often look the same on both sides, have cut edges that don’t curl, and stretch from 25 percent to 75 percent, depending on the fiber and construction.
+Rib knits, constructed from alternating knit and purl stitches in various combinations, may look the same or different on opposite sides, tend not to curl, and have up to 100 percent stretch.

 My philosophy for fabric preparation is to always pretreat a fabric before you sew it exactly as you plan to care for the finished garment.
 This means that cotton, linen, and synthetic knits should be washed and dried (in the dryer if you plan to dry them this way later), and wool knits should be thoroughly steamed before cutting.

 When planning a knit garment, I recommend selecting a pattern designed specifically for knits, rather than for woven fabrics, because the pattern will have the correct amount of ease built into it.
 The amount of stretch in the fabric will determine the style and size pattern you choose.
 Check the pattern envelope for suggested fabrics and the amount of stretch required for the style.
 If you choose a fabric with less stretch, you’ll need to add more ease.